-National Prescription Drug Take Back Day happens every October.
+National Prescription Drug Take Back Month happens every October.
 The event aims to provide a safe, convenient, and responsible means of disposing of prescription drugs, while also educating the general public about the potential for abuse of medications.

-Read more about why safe medicine disposal matters and where you can take meds back any time of year around Washington State.
+Scroll down to find out where you can take meds back any time of year around Washington State.